Block Apps

 Disabling the App Store is much more powerful than adding a time limit.
 Not only will this prevent apps from being downloaded, it will also:

-1. Hide the App Store from your home screen and App Library.
+- Hide the App Store from your home screen and App Library.

 While disabling the App Store this way can be a great option for parents managing their children's devices, users self-managing might notice some serious issues:

-Disable the App Store with Supervised App Blocking that Enables App Updates
+Disable the App Store with Supervised App Blocking

-If you're willing to do some more setup first, it is possible to disable the App Store will still allowing app updates.
+If you're willing to do some additional setup first, it is possible to disable the App Store will still allowing app updates.
 Using Apple's better alternative to Screen Time , it's possible to block access to the App Store without completely disabling it.

 There are two main ways that we recommend to correctly disable the App Store: